irfanjmdn/r65/README.md

 - **Option 2**: Hold the Escape key while connecting the USB cable (this will also erase settings).
 - **Option 3**: Press `Fn+Shift+Esc`.

-## Contributing

-To all developers who would want to contribute, any and all help would be greatly appreciated!
-Feel free to submit improvements, fixes, or suggestions.